rmorse/babel-plugin-jsx-template-vars/README.md

 Replacement variables are variables that will be replaced with a template tag, e.g. `{{name}}`, usually to display a dynamic string value.

-All examples above show replacement variables, and they are the default type for a variable if a type was not set.
+All examples above show replacement variables, and they are the default type for a variable if a type is not set.

 ### 2. Control variables (showing/hiding content)
-Depending on the value of certain variable, you might wish to show or hide content in your component.
-We use the `control` type variable to signify this.
+Depending on the value of a specific variable, you might wish to show or hide content in your component.
+Use the `control` type variable to signify this.

+In the below example `show` is used as a control type variable.

 ```jsx
 const Person = ( { name, favoriteColor, show } ) => {